lotusnprod/lotus-manuscript/manuscript.md

 This is also evidenced on Figure @fig:tmap C. with a Jensen-Shannon divergence of 0.99 at the biological family level for quassinoids.
 In this plot, it is also possible to identify chemical classes that are widely spread among living organisms, such as the stigmastane steroids, which exhibit a Jensen-Shannon divergence of 0.73 at the biological family level.
 This means that repartition of stigmastane steroids among families is not specific.
-An additional figure, [SI-5](#si-5-complement-to-figure-7) further supports this statement.
+Figure @fig:magicTree-additional further supports this statement.

 #### A Chemically-interpreted Biological Tree